mdn/content/files/en-us/web/accessibility/understanding_colors_and_luminance/index.md

 The Epilepsy Foundation of America researched [photic- and pattern-induced seizures](https://www.researchgate.net/publication/7615895_Photic-_and_Pattern-induced_Seizures_A_Review_for_the_Epilepsy_Foundation_of_America_Working_Group).
 The study resulted in several important guidelines, a few key guidelines are:

-1. Single, double, or triple flashes in one second are acceptable, but a sequence of flashes is not recommended when more than three flashes within any one second period.
+1. Single, double, or triple flashes in one second are acceptable, but a sequence of flashes is not recommended when more than three flashes happen within one second.

 2. When displaying light and dark stripes, the pattern should display no more than five light–dark pairs of stripes, if the stripes change direction, oscillate, flash, or reverse in contrast or eight light–dark pairs of stripes, if the pattern is unchanging or continuously and smoothly drifting in one direction.